OfficeXApp/canisters-official/notes/TORRENT.md

 ## User Experience

 Since OfficeX is so convinient as a storage app, it's way easier to get people to seed files and search.
+When you share torrents, you're sharing a folder on your OfficeX. other users can right click your torrent file and launch it right from their web app (no need to download torrent files).